Western Chimpanzee Natural History

 WWP staff had spent approximately 24 months working on (not including a further 18 months of planning and design work prior to this) a new £1.5million, 12,700-square-foot, indoor/outdoor home near the entrance to the park.

-Tony Binskin, the owner of WWP, says about the new enclosure, “We are a self-funded park, but have spared no expense on the new enclosure we have built for these eight chimpanzees.
+Tony Binskin, the owner of WWP, says about the new enclosure, “We are a self-funded park, but have spared no expense on the new enclosure we have built for these chimpanzees.
 As well as building an absolutely massive central space for these animals, we have included private bedrooms for them, a dedicated veterinary room and even a green energy-powered, underfloor heating system.”

 Before agreeing to make this donation, an interdisciplinary team of Yerkes employees thoroughly evaluated WWP.
 This review included assessing the expertise of veterinary and animal care staff, reviewing regulatory reports and evaluating facilities, finances and community support.
 The Yerkes team also contributed to the design of the new habitat, which was designed and has been built specifically for chimpanzees.
 In addition, the Yerkes team conducted a site visit prior to entering the donation agreement, has been in frequent contact with WWP personnel throughout the last two years, hosted WWP personnel on site at Yerkes to train the staff in the center’s animal care procedures, visited the park again late in 2015 to assess construction progress and will accompany the chimpanzees during the transfer process.
 “We are confident WWP will meet our high expectations for the care of the chimpanzees we are donating,” says Joyce Cohen, VMD, Yerkes’ associate director for animal resources.

-As well as the chimpanzees, the new enclosure is home to the park’s small primates and some of the park’s smaller mammals, including armadillos, pygmy hedgehogs, sloths and a tamandua.
+As well as the chimpanzees, the new enclosure is home to the park’s small primates and some of the park’s smaller mammals, including armadillos and sloths.
 Since December 2015, visitors to the park have been able to see the chimpanzee enclosure as well as the small animal area, which is accessible via stairs as well as a lift so all can enjoy.
 “From an educational standpoint, it made sense for us to draw connections between the chimpanzees that are amongst the world’s largest primates, along with the other great apes, and some of the world’s smallest primates, such as marmosets and tamarins,” says Binskin.
 “I think it’s easy for people to forget we, too, are primates, and by showing the vast variety this family encompasses helps people see these animals are not as different to us as we think.”

-Ruth Wilder, head keeper of the park and the person who would be overseeing the settling-in period for these chimps, says, “We are ready for these eight chimps to come to the park.
+Ruth Wilder, head keeper of the park and the person who would be overseeing the settling-in period for these chimps, says, “We are ready for these chimps to come to the park.
 I have had the pleasure of spending time with these chimpanzees to get to know them and their routines and personalities.
 Each animal is unique, and I know all of the chimpanzees will fit in just fine in the new home we have built for them.”

 Ambitious plans to enhance lives of chimpanzees in the wild are included in the information the USFWS posted online with the comment link.
 These enhancements include WWP and Yerkes collectively donating £150,000 over five years to the Population and Sustainability Network (PSN).
 PSN will design and implement a new integrated health and conservation initiative, benefitting a community and the chimpanzees living in an adjacent protected area in either the Democratic Republic of Congo, Rwanda, Tanzania or Uganda.
 David Johnson, chief executive of PSN, says, “Many national parks where chimpanzees are still present are surrounded by settlements where human health and chimpanzee health are connected.
 Lack of adequate sanitation and hygiene can lead to communicable diseases passing between human and chimpanzee neighbours, and lack of access to voluntary family planning information and services leads to unplanned and mistimed pregnancies, impacting human health and increasing population pressures on habitat.
 Wingham and Yerkes’ substantial financial support will enable us and our partners to improve both human and chimpanzee health.”